Keep the Information Flowing

 How can I protect myself from a pyramid scheme?

 The higher the return on an investment, the riskier it is.
 When an investment opportunity offers a very high yield, quick returns or the chance to “get in on the ground floor,” it’s likely to be a scam.
-If you are targeted with questionable investment offers, notify the U.S. Securities Exchange Commission and call your state attorney general’s office to file a complaint about the salespeople.
+If you are targeted with questionable investment offers, notify the U.S. Securities and Exchange Commission and call your state attorney general’s office to file a complaint.

 Credit and Bank Fraud